oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_container_instances_container_instance_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The shape of the Container Instance.
-The shape determines the resources available to the Container Instance.</div>
+                                            <div>The shape of the container instance.
+The shape determines the number of OCPUs, amount of memory, and other resources that are allocated to a container instance.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">shape_example</div>